MicrosoftEdge/WebView2Feedback/specs/ExecuteScriptWithResult.md

   /// 2.
 E_POINTER: When the `jsonResult` is nullptr.
   [propget] HRESULT ResultAsJson([out, retval] LPWSTR* jsonResult);

-  /// If Succeeded is true and the result of script execution is a string, this method provides the value of the string result
+  /// If Succeeded is true and the result of script execution is a string, this method provides the value of the string result,
-  /// The return value description is as follows
-  /// 1.
-S_OK:                  Execution succeeds.
-  /// 2.
-E_ILLEGAL_METHOD_CALL: When the script result is not a string type.
+  /// and we will get the `FALSE` var value when the js result is not string type.
-  /// 3.
-E_POINTER:             When the `stringResult` is nullptr.
-  HRESULT TryGetResultAsString([out, retval] LPWSTR* stringResult);
+  HRESULT TryGetResultAsString([out] LPWSTR* stringResult, [out, retval] BOOL* value);

   /// If Succeeded is false, you can use this property to get the unhandled exception thrown by script execution
   /// Note that due to the compatibility of the WinRT/.NET interface,